 The effects of BOTOX are temporary lasting in duration from weeks to months.

 Though BOTOX is not effective for all types of headaches, about 90% of MRC’s patients report that their migraines are less frequent and not as severe after BOTOX treatment.
 In clinical trials, patients reported seven to nine fewer headaches per month.
 In a study by A. H. Elkind, P. O’Carroll, A. Blumenfeld, R. DeGryse, and R. Dimitrova, a standard course of treatment brought patients these results:

 After two treatments, patients reported that they had up to nine fewer headache days a month.

 One of the most beneficial uses of BOTOX\for migraines is that it can serve as an indicator of how effective migraine surgery might be for you.
 BOTOX stops contracting muscles from irritating triggering nerves.
-If that gives you relief, you may very well benefit from surgery to permanently “free up” those nerves.
-Using BOTOX can also identify exactly which nerves are triggering your migraines, making surgery intervention more precise and, therefore, even more effective.
+If that gives you relief, you may benefit from surgery to “free up” pressure on those nerves.
+Using BOTOX may also help identify which nerves could be triggering your migraines, making surgical intervention more targeted.

-Even if you’ve never considered surgical intervention to relieve your chronic migraines, if you consistently respond well to BOTOX, it can indicate that surgery is a good option for you.
-MRC’s surgeons frequently use BOTOX as a “trial run” before considering surgical treatment.
+Even if you’ve never considered surgical intervention to relieve your chronic migraines, if you consistently respond well to BOTOX, it may indicate that surgery could be a good treatment option for you to discuss with your Physician.